meirizarrygelpi/rational/README.md

 	Mul(δ, ζ) = Mul(ζ, δ) = 0
 	Mul(ε, ζ) = Mul(ζ, ε) = 0
 ```
-Alternatively, you can obtain the supra complex numbers from a complex Cayley-Dickson construct with `rational.Supra` values.
+Alternatively, you can obtain the supra complex numbers from an *elliptic* Cayley-Dickson construct with `rational.Supra` values.

 ### rational.SupraPerplex

 The `rational.SupraPerplex` type represents a rational supra perplex number.
-It corresponds to a null Cayley-Dickson construct with `rational.InfraPerplex` values.
+It corresponds to a parabolic Cayley-Dickson construct with `rational.InfraPerplex` values.
 The split unit element is denoted `s`, and the dual unit elements are denoted `ρ`, `σ`, `τ`, `υ`, `φ`, and `ψ`.
 The multiplication rules are:
 ```go
 	Mul(s, s) = +1
 	Mul(ρ, ρ) = Mul(σ, σ) = Mul(τ, τ) = 0